marwahaha/checkPetitionNames/README.md

 65,000 registered voters, and up to 250 signatures.

 files discussed

-a. only.tsv       -- tab separated abreviated voter registration file
+1. only.tsv       -- tab separated abreviated voter registration file
-b. test-sheet.tsv -- tab separated file of addresses
+2. test-sheet.tsv -- tab separated file of addresses
-c. check.py       -- python source that reads these and prints out names
-                     associated with each address.
+3. check.py       -- python source that reads these and prints out names associated with each address.

 1. You need a voter file of registerd voters.
 For Proviso HSD 209 that